sabiha90/cat-webapp/README.md

 ```

-Error 500: If unable to connect to the database or there is a syntax error in the mysql query
+<li>Error 500: If unable to connect to the database or there is a syntax error in the mysql query

 ```
 {
     "Failure": 500,
     "Error": "An error occurred"
 }
 ```
-Error 400: If there are no records in the database
+<li>Error 400: If there are no records in the database

 ```
 {
     "Failure": 400,